asyrul21/designPatternsReference/src/VisitorPattern/README.md

 # Visitor Pattern

-Represent an operations to be performed on different types of object structure.
+Represent operations to be performed on different types of object structure.
 Visitors define new operation without changing the classes of the elements on which it operates.

 Related Example: [Composite Pattern](https://github.com/asyrul21/designPatternsReference/tree/master/src/CompositePattern)